-KUB's state-of-the-art Water Quality Laboratory performs about 100,000 tests annually-many more than required by law-to ensure your water is safe.
-And we check for over 150 contaminants to help protect our drinking water and waterways.
+Our state-of-the-art Water Quality Laboratory performs approximately 100,000 tests each year - many more than the law requires - and checks for more than 150 contaminants to ensure our community's drinking water and waterways are safe.

-We also focus on renewing the more than 1,400 miles of pipe and dozens of pump stations and storage facilities that help deliver water to our community.
-Aging infrastructure is an issue for utilities across the nation, and KUB addresses that problem with our Century II system replacement and maintenance program.
-KUB replaces 1 percent of our water system per year with pipe that has an average life of 100 years, which keeps us on a sustainable cycle.
+To ensure your water system is sustainable and maintains its excellent quality, KUB works to renew the more than 1,400 miles of pipe and dozens of pump stations and storage facilities that carry and deliver water to our community.
+Our Century II system replacement and maintenance program was put in place to address aging infrastructure, an issue that utilities nationwide currently face.
+KUB replaces 1 percent of our water system each year with pipe that has an average life of 100 years.